jaylenwang7/jaylenwang7.github.io/_teaching/teaching-es50.md

 location: "Cambridge, MA"
 ---

 ES 50 is the introductory electrical engineering class at Harvard.
 The class covers material ranging from introductory circuit design (resistor circuits, op amps, RLC) to digital logic (FSMs, boolean logic).
+I had the pleasure of working with professors Chris Lombardo and Marko Loncar.

 ### What I did (virtually):
 * Ran office hours for helping students to work through the problem sets.